Brown Patch – Fescue’s Biggest Summer Challenge

 What can be done to minimize the problem of Brown Patch on Fescue?

 Avoiding prolonged periods of leaf wetness will drastically reduce the severity of Brown Patch.
 When temperatures are warm and fescue grass blades are wet for more than 5 hours at a time, the disease will be present.
 Do not water daily.
 Do not water in the evening.
 Water only when needed and only in the early morning.
-Deep soakings every other day is the best practice.
+Deep soaking every other day is best practice.
 The goal is to get 1 ½” of water on fescue during the summer per week by watering no more than 3 times per week.
 Deep soak in the morning.
 Skip a day, then deep soak again.

 Overseed fescue in the fall.
 Avoid spring seeding of fescue.
 Brown Patch is more aggressive on young fescue while mature fescue is more resistant.
-It is common for spring-seeded fescue to struggle with Brown Patch during the summer.
+It is common for spring seeded fescue to struggle with brown patch during the summer.

 Have your soil tested every couple of years.
 Brown Patch will be more severe when the soil is not healthy, pH is too high or too low, or nutrients are out of balance.

 The best way to prevent Brown Patch is to eliminate areas where the disease will thrive.
 Consider making changes to the landscape in areas with poor air circulation and dense shade.
-Small turf areas surrounded by structures, fences, and heavy landscaping are Brown Patch prone.
+Small turf areas surrounded by structures, fences, and heavy landscaping are brown patch prone.
 You may find removing the turf and extending the landscape or planting groundcovers a better option.

 Fungicides are effective for Brown Patch as either a preventive or curative treatment.
 Fungicides can be applied in late spring and early summer when the conditions are right for the development of the disease.